kingparra/hpfp/02_-_hello_haskell/notes.rst

 Capitalization matters!
 ^^^^^^^^^^^^^^^^^^^^^^^
-Identifiers are case sensitive. ``camelCase`` is the current convention.
-Underscores and single quotes are allowed in variable names, too.
+Unlike Ada, Nim, and windows batch, identifiers are case sensitive.

+``camelCase`` is the current convention for variables and functions.

+``PascalCase`` is used for type constructors, data constructors, and type class names, things you'll learn about later.
+This is enforced by the compiler.

+You can also use underscores and single quotes in identifiers.

+Adding a single quote after a variable name sometimes suggests a slightly altered version of it.
+In that circumstance, a single quote is read as "prime".

+Adding a ``_`` after the name may suggest that the output is thrown out.
+There are a few loose conventions like this, you'll learn them over time.

 2.5 Evaluation